readysettech/readyset/docker/monitoring/README.md

 ### Prometheus
 Prometheus's config lives in `prometheus/prometheus.yml`.
-By default, prometheus only pulls metrisc from "localhost:6033/prometheus", the default prometheus endpoint for noria-server.
+By default, prometheus only pulls metrics from "localhost:6033/prometheus", the default prometheus endpoint for noria-server.